codexns/golangconfig/docs/package_developer.md

 >     """
 > ```
 >
-> Uses the user's Sublime Text settings and then PATH environmental variable
+> Uses the user's Sublime Text settings and then PATH environment variable
 > as set by their login shell to find a go executable

 ### `debug_enabled()` function